xandereek/Spotify-Tools/README.md

 A Python script to export your Spotify playlists and liked songs to various formats (TXT, JSON, CSV).

+**Note**

+This project is under active development!
+Features are incomplete and things may change.
+Feedback, issues, and pull requests are very welcome.

 ## Features

 - Fetch tracks from your public and private playlists.